 My hope is that this post will help you to find an amazing ring to propose with, that your partner will absolutely love as much as he or she loves you!

-7 Tips to find an affordable engagement rings
+7 Tips to find the best affordable engagement rings

 - Avoid chain jewelry stores – Chain jewelry stores are often the go-to places to shop for an engagement ring.
 They are very well known, and for good reason!
 These stores spend millions on advertising each year to build their brand visibility.
 But all the marketing spend means your ring is going to cost more!